nathanhleung/blog-old.nathanhleung.com/_drafts/2016-7-3-quick-start-with-typescript-react-redux-material-ui.md

 We'll go into more depth later, but for now here's a quick summary of what each directory will hold.
 - `actions` will hold Redux action creator functions - when one of these functions is called by a component, it'll return an action object which specifies which action took place and data pertaining to the action (e.g. "Todo was added" and the text of the todo)
 - `components` will hold our React components - in our case, the buttons, the todo list, etc.
-- `constants` will hold constants for action types - more on why lateril
+- `constants` will hold constants for action types - more on why later
-- `containers` will hold our React components after we connect them to the main app state and action creator functions - we separate this from the component files so we can better separate application logic and presentation
+- `containers` will hold our React components after we pass them state information (e.g. the todos) and their corresponding action creator functions (e.g. we pass the "Add Todo" button the `addTodo` function and bind it to `onClick`) - we separate the state and actions from the component files so we can better separate application logic and presentation
 - `definitions` will hold our Typescript definitions, so we can take advantage of its type-checking features
 - `reducers`, last but not least, will hold the functions which take an action object and apply that action to the state